Skip to content

 #Amazon Prime Video (Free with Ads tier)

 Amazon retired the standalone Freevee brand in 2024 and folded its catalog into the free, ad-supported tier of Prime Video.
 You don’t need a paid Prime membership to watch the free movies, Amazon Originals like Bosch: Legacy, and licensed shows that flag “Watch with ads” on the listing page.
-We tested Bosch: Legacy on the Galaxy S24 over Wi-Fi and saw periodic ad pods at 1080p.
+These ad-supported titles play at 1080p with periodic ad pods.

 A free Amazon account is still required, which makes onboarding noticeably heavier than Tubi or Pluto TV.
 The upside is a cleaner interface than most free platforms because you’re using the same Prime Video app the paid tier uses.